 In most cases, the same credentials can be used to connect to the LDAP controller (for authorisation queries) and the KDC, because the LDAP controller and the KDC are usually the same domain controller and will certainly be in the same trust domain.

-The SSO Agent documentation explains how to set the LDAP user name and password and how to set a separate Kerberos user name and password if required.
+The Configure SSO Agent's LDAP Settings in SSO Agent User Guide explains how to set the LDAP user name and password and how to set a separate Kerberos user name and password if required.

 The agent also needs to know the location of the KDC.
 It can usually determine this by looking up a DNS record for the Kerberos service:

 $ dig +noall +answer srv _kerberos._tcp.emea.itrs _kerberos._tcp.emea.itrs.
 600 IN SRV 0 100 88 srv01.emea.itrs. _kerberos._tcp.emea.itrs.
 600 IN SRV 0 100 88 corsvr01.emea.itrs.